pierre-rouleau/pel/doc/emacs-startup-time.rst

 Notice also that for some reason I don't yet understand, using symlinks did not work.
 That needs to be investigated.

+Other area of small speed improvements can also be done, at the expense of
+ease-of-use: byte compilation of the ``~/.emacs.d/emacs-customization.el`` with a modification of the init.el file to load the a file where the extension is not specified, allowing it to load the byte compiled file.
+The speedup is minimal though and will depend of the size of the customization.

 What's Next?
 ============